GiovanniSalmeri/yellow-chant/README.md

 ## How to display a Gregorian chant score

-Write the Gregorian chant score in [GABC notation](http://gregorio-project.github.io/gabc/) and put it into a block code with the attribute `chant`.
+Write the Gregorian chant score in [GABC notation](https://gregorio-project.github.io/gabc/) and put it into a block code with the attribute `chant`.
 GABC is a format that allows to write easily Gregorian music, even without a graphical editor.
 [GregorBase](https://gregobase.selapa.net/) is a huge library of public domain chants in GABC notation.

 ## Example

-A simple Gregorian chant score in GABC notation:
+A Gregorian chant score in GABC notation:

     ```chant
     name:Puer natus est;